Aerial view of a Seattle roof tearoff in progress showing shingles being removed for replacement

 Homeowners insurance intersects with the repair vs. replacement decision in ways that most Seattle homeowners don't fully understand until they're in the middle of a claim.

-**What insurance typically covers.** Standard homeowners policies cover roof damage caused by sudden, accidental events: wind, hail, falling trees, and ice dams from an unusual freeze event.
+What insurance typically covers.
+Standard homeowners policies cover roof damage caused by sudden, accidental events: wind, hail, falling trees, and ice dams from an unusual freeze event — a full breakdown of covered perils and exclusions is available from the Insurance Information Institute.
 If a windstorm last Tuesday lifted 30% of your shingles, that's almost certainly a covered claim.

 What insurance does not cover.
 Normal wear, age-related deterioration, moss damage (classified as a homeowner maintenance responsibility), and damage that developed gradually over multiple seasons are explicitly excluded from most policies.
 If your roof has been declining for five years and finally develops a persistent leak, the insurer's adjuster will look for exclusion language — and typically find it.